wmboon/wmboon.github.io/preprints/_posts/2024-03-27-MFEMCosserat.md

 ## Key ideas
 - Cosserat materials form an extension of linearized elasticity by relaxing the symmetry condition on the stress tensor.
 - With the additional rotation and couple stress variables, the Cosserat equations form a saddle point problem in four variables.
+- The Cosserat equations correspond to a well-posed Hodge-Laplace problem on the Cosserat complex.

 ## Main findings
-- The operators in the Cosserat equations can be placed in a differential complex that is isomorphic to six copies of the de Rham complex.
-- The Cosserat equations correspond to a well-posed Hodge-Laplace problem.
 - Two families of mixed finite element discretizations are proposed:
-  * The *strongly coupled* spaces form a subcomplex.
+  * The *strongly coupled* spaces form a subcomplex of the Cosserat complex.
   * The *weakly coupled* spaces can be used if the equations degenerate to linearized elasticity.
+They utilize tuples of $\mathbb{RT}_0$ for the stress tensors.
 - Optimal convergence is shown theoretically and numerically for both families.